clux/facemaulers/east/irithyll.md

 # Irithyll
 Ancient city with gothic arcitecture.
 Dim blue light from the full moon.
 Eternal night here (crazy spell from vampires).
 DS3 inspired.
 Hard to actually find, they have to pass through the shadowfell via [[path-of-suffering]], to find it secluded in a valley.
 Inhabitants are ancient undead.
 Vampire society in control.
-Hags in the sewers working for Irae as cultists to flood the material plane with temporary undead.
+Hags in the sewers working for Irae as cultists to help sustain the material plane's undead.

 ![](irithyll.jpg)